 The Max Planck Trialogues are a publication series of the MPIL that is published with Cambridge University Press.
 In a Max Planck Trialogue, three authors discuss one topic within the international law surrounding armed conflict.
 Each trio is composed so as to engage different modes of legal thinking, intellectual paradigms, regional backgrounds, and professional specialisation.
 By bringing the pluralism of premises and methods to the fore, the Trialogues facilitate the emergence and global refinement of common legal understandings.

-Currently four volumes are under preparation:
+Currently four volumes are published or under preparation:

-Vol. IV - Intervention by Invitation (co-authored by Olivier Corten, Gregory Fox, Dino Kritsiotis)
+Vol. IV - Intervention by Invitation (co-authored by Olivier Corten, Gregory Fox, Dino Kritsiotis) - in preparation

 Workshop: Reparations for Victims of Armed Conflict